Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

     bits >>= 1;
   }
 ```

-### How do we use decimal and binary and hexadecimal numbers in the code

 **oval_pattern_bits** is an array of unsigned 8-bit bytes; the binary bits in each 8-bit byte correspond to whether we want to light up that LED in our LED Stick.
 The least significant bit corresponds to the LED closest to the wires; each bit after that corresponds to the next LED on the stick.